Capoeta razii

-Capoeta razii, is a newly described species of freshwater cyprinid fish occurring mainly in southern Caspian Sea basin, Iran.
+Capoeta razii, is a newly described species of freshwater cyprinid fish occurring mainly in the southern Caspian Sea basin, Iran.
 This species was mistakenly reported by many authors as Capoeta gracilis in northern Iranian regions.
-It was first reported to be different from Capoeta gracilis by Levin et al. (2012).
+It was first reported to be different from C. gracilis by Levin et al. (2012).

 This species is named in honour of Abū Bakr Muhammad ibn Zakariyyā al-Rāzī, a Persian polymath, physician, alchemist, and philosopher, for his important contributions in the history of medicine.
 He also discovered numerous compounds including ethanol.